 Remember that as a client, you are in control of how much you share.
 The more you share, the more your therapist will be able to help you.
 For example, if you are going to therapy for addiction and the reason you are self-medicating is because of past trauma, you need to tell your therapist so that you can be diagnosed not only with addiction but with PTSD.
 This way, you will get an accurate treatment plan.
 A therapist is there to make your life easier.
 They will not make it harder by sharing personal information.

-Located in Tacoma, Washington, Bayview Center’s mission is to offer clinically-driven programs and services to treat a number of substance abuse disorders along with anxiety and depression using cognitive behavioral therapy, dialectical behavioral therapy, trauma therapy, yoga therapy, and more for a successful recovery.
-For more information, please call us 888-570-7154 at as we are open 24 hours a day, 7 days a week.
+At Bayview Recovery, commit ourselves to your care.
+If you struggle with addiction, anxiety, or depression, we are available to treat you.
+One of our highest priorities is confidentiality.
+Our facility is in Tacoma, Washington.
+Our mission is to offer clinically-driven programs and services to treat your disorders.
+We use cognitive behavioral therapy, dialectical behavioral therapy, trauma therapy, yoga therapy, and more to give you a successful recovery.
+For more information, please call us at 855.345.0744 at any time of day.
+We are open 24 hours a day, seven days a week.